|Investment firm (MiFID definitions)|

 (b) they are subject to equivalent prudential supervision appropriate to their legal form.

-The aforementioned Commission Delegated Regulation 2017/565 of 25.4.2016 has adapted a regulatory regime to diversity of investment firms while imposing certain fundamental regulatory requirements which are appropriate for all firms.
+The MiFID II level 2 regulation - Commission Delegated Regulation 2017/565 of 25 April 2016 has adapted a regulatory regime to diversity of investment firms while imposing certain fundamental regulatory requirements which are appropriate for all firms.

 To ensure the uniform application of the various relevant provisions, it also establishes a harmonised set of organisational requirements and operating conditions for investment firms.